npodonnell/MicroCipher/README.md

 When the last block of plaintext is reached, a padding block *must* be appended to the end of the ciphertext.

-Padding works by filling each of the remaining byte(s) in the block with the number of non-padding bytes, represented as an 8-bit integer.
+Padding works by filling each of the remaining byte(s) in the last block with the number of non-padding bytes, represented as an 8-bit integer.
 For example if 3 bytes were read and they were:
 ```
 194 09 24